haruosuz/DS4GD/2020/CaseStudy.md

 Download the DNA sequence of your genome of interest.
 Answer the following questions.
 For each question, please record your answer, and what you typed to get this answer.
 You can submit your assignment as a PDF/HTML document, created from R script, R Markdown, Jupyter Notebook, etc..

 Q1.
-Draw a sliding window plot of GC content in the genome, using a window size of 200 nucleotides.
+Draw a sliding window plot of GC content in the genome sequence, using different window sizes; e.g. 200 and 2000 nucleotides.
 Do you see any regions of unusual DNA content in the genome (eg. a high peak or low trough)?

 	# write a function to make a sliding window plot:
     slidingwindowplotGC <- function(windowsize, inputseq)